International Shipping

 False Solutions: LNG is not a transition fuel

-In the shipping sector, LNG is often falsely presented as a transition fuel, and investments in LNG infrastructure are on the rise.
+In the shipping sector, LNG is often falsely presented as a transition fuel.
 As of 2022, the number of ships on order designed to run on LNG or LPG totalled 474 vessels, while the orders for hydrogen and methanol driven vessels were much lower at 3 and 5 respectively (DNV, 2022).

 HFO ban impacts are minimal without further action

-There are several operational and technological options to reduce emissions in existence.
-How ships and maritime transport systems operate constitute operational measures, while the properties (design of the ship, size, machinery, engine, and fuel type) constitute the technological measures.
+There are several operational and technological options to reduce emissions.
+The operation of ships and maritime transport systems constitutes operational measures, while their properties—such as design, size, machinery, engine, and fuel type—constitute technological measures.

-Studies have shown that the emissions reduction potential from measures focusing on increasing machinery efficiency and wind assistance - together with optimising the ship design - could increase energy efficiency from 30% to 50% for new build ships compared to the existing fleet (Energy Transitions Commission, 2019).
+Studies have shown that the emissions reductions potential from measures focusing on increasing machinery efficiency and wind assistance—together with optimising the ship design—could increase energy efficiency from 30% to 50% for newly built ships compared to the existing fleet (Energy Transition Commission, 2019).

-The highest potential for energy efficiency improvement comes from speed limits (13-24%) and cargo space utilisation (7-24%) for the technological measures, while it comes from the use of wind assistance technologies when operating the ship (5-30%) (University Maritime Advisory Services, 2019).
-Other operational measures include improving the ship-port interface by reducing the ship waiting time before entering a port and providing onshore power facilities while ships are in ports allowing to turn off their engine (OECD, 2018).
+The highest potential for energy efficiency improvement comes from speed limits and cargo space utilisation for the technological measures, while it comes from the use of wind assistance technologies (modern sail powered ships) when operating the ship (Baresic et al., 2024).
+Other operational measures include improving the ship-port interface by reducing the ship waiting time before entering a port and providing onshore power facilities while ships are in ports allowing to turn off their engine (ITF, 2018).

 Latest publications